puppetlabs/puppet-docs/source/puppet/4.2/reference/upgrade_major_agent.markdown

 [moved]: ./whered_it_go.html
 [facter]: /facter/

-Although there are a lot of changes to Puppet Agent configuration in Puppet 4, the process of upgrading agents can be automated in a way that server upgrades can't.
+Although there are a lot of changes to Puppet agent configuration in Puppet 4, the process of upgrading agents can be automated in a way that server upgrades can't.

 ## Decide How to Upgrade Your Nodes